 About Dr. Palmer

-Christopher Palmer, MD received his medical degree from Washington University School of Medicine.
+Dr. Palmer received his medical degree from Washington University School of Medicine.
 He did his internship and psychiatry residency at McLean Hospital, Massachusetts General Hospital, and Harvard Medical School.
-He is currently the Founder and Director of the Metabolic and Mental Health Program and the Director of the Department of Postgraduate and Continuing Education, both at McLean Hospital, and an Assistant Professor of Psychiatry at Harvard Medical School.

 Academic Leadership